MaikeGo/unstructured_text-to-notion-faq/README.md

 # text-to-notion-faq

-Extracts commonly asked questions from Slack messages via the OpenAI API, then automatically creates a Notion page via the Notion API to document them.
+Uses an LLM (via the OpenAI API) to extract commonly asked questions from unstructured text data and automatically creates a Notion page (via the Notion API) to document them.